instagibbs/bolts/XX-eltoo-peer-protocol.md

 #### Rationale

-Eltoo style channels require two pre-signed transactions for backing out value, rather than one.

 ### The `funding_signed_eltoo` Message

-This message gives the funder the signature it needs for the first update transaction, so it can broadcast the transaction knowing that funds can be redeemed, if need be.
+This message gives the funder the remote partial signature it needs for the first update transaction, so it can broadcast the transaction knowing that funds can be redeemed, if need be.
 It is sent in response to `funding_created_eltoo`.